-During the past three years, we have generated an aggregate of approximately \$3.39 billion in cash flows from operating activities and incurred approximately \$1.62 billion in capital expenditures.
-During that period, we expanded the number of stores we operate by 1,760, representing growth of approximately 19%, and we remodeled or relocated 1,749 stores, or approximately 16% of the stores we operated as of January 31, 2014.
-We intend to continue our current strategy of pursuing store growth, remodels and relocations in 2014.
+During the past three years, we have generated an aggregate of approximately \$3.66 billion in cash flows from operating activities and incurred approximately \$1.48 billion in capital expenditures.
+During that period, we expanded the number of stores we operate by 1,852, representing growth of approximately 19%, and we remodeled or relocated 2,089 stores, or approximately 18% of the stores we operated as of January 30, 2015.
+We intend to continue our current strategy of pursuing store growth, remodels and relocations in 2015.

-In April 2013, we consummated a refinancing pursuant to which we terminated our existing senior secured credit agreements, entered into a five-year \$1.85 billion unsecured credit agreement (the "Facilities"), and issued senior notes with a face value of \$1.3 billion, net of discount totaling \$2.8 million.
-At January 31, 2014, we had total outstanding debt (including the current portion of long-term obligations) of \$2.82 billion, which includes balances under the Facilities, and senior notes, all of which are described in greater detail below.
-We had \$822.8 million available for borrowing under the Facilities at January 31, 2014.
+We have a five-year \$1.85 billion unsecured credit agreement (the "Facilities"), and we have outstanding \$1.8 billion aggregate principal amount of senior notes.
+At January 30, 2015, we had total outstanding debt (including the current portion of long-term obligations) of \$2.74 billion, which includes balances under the Facilities, and senior notes, all of which are described in greater detail below.
+We had \$821.5 million available for borrowing under the Facilities at January 30, 2015.

-We believe our cash flow from operations and existing cash balances, combined with availability under the Facilities, and access to the debt markets will provide sufficient liquidity to fund our current obligations, projected working capital requirements and capital spending for a period that includes the next twelve months as well as the next several years.
+We believe our cash flow from operations and existing cash balances, combined with availability under the Facilities, and access to the debt markets will provide sufficient liquidity to fund our current obligations, projected working capital requirements, capital spending and planned dividend payments for a period that includes the next twelve months as well as the next several years.
 However, our ability to maintain sufficient liquidity may be affected by numerous factors, many of which are outside of our control.
 Depending on our liquidity levels, conditions in the capital markets and other factors, we may from time to time consider the issuance of debt, equity or other securities, the proceeds of which could provide additional liquidity for our operations.